APL-Huddersfield/HULTI-GENv2/docs/subjectFileDoc.md

 As implied by the plural, a given trial can contain multiple response values, for example in MUSHRA test.

 Sessions and groups are object arrays, whilst trials are arrays of keys with an associated response value array.

+The number of trials in each group is determined by the test type and the number of repetitions for each stimulus.